ifmcjthenknczny/hotel-reservation-file-process/README.md

 ## Setup and Installation

 1. Make sure you have already:
-- Docker and Docker Compose installed on your machine.
+- Docker and Docker Compose installed on your machine and running.
 - Yarn installed on your machine.

 2. Clone the Repository: